naskio/awesome-docker-compose/DEVELOPMENT.md

 ### A shared network for communication between containers

-We created a network called `l_shared-network`.
+We create a network called `l_shared-network`.
 This network is used to connect all services to each other.

 ```shell
 docker network create l_shared-network